The best items in Teamfight Tactics (TFT) explained and split into four tiers depending on their strength and usefulness.

-Every third attack deals 100 splash magical damage.
+Every 3rd attack deals 100 splash magical damage to 3 additional targets.

 Statikk Shiv is another underrated item.
 Honestly, it is a poor choice in the late game as there are better items you can make with Recurve Bow, but it totally dominates the early and mid game if placed on a unit with a high attack speed.

 Attacks deal 10% of the wearer’s max HP as splash damage.

 Tough champions with a good attack speed are the best carries for this item, but there are also many long range DPS who achieve a high amount of HP after reaching three stars.